deborahdelgaudio/chinese-news/README.md

 ## Todo

-1. Convert CSV into SQL
+1. Convert CSV data [from this Kaggle dataset](https://www.kaggle.com/ceshine/yet-another-chinese-news-dataset) from into SQL
 2. Create a contanirezed database to store data
 3. Write a small flask app that
     - Expose a list of news ordered byt the most recent news